India–Myanmar–Thailand Trilateral Highway: Myawaddy-Thinggan Nyenaung-Kawkareik section

 The 25.6 km long Myawaddy-Thinggan Nyenaung-Kawkareik section of the highway was inaugurated by Thai and Myanmar officials on 30 August 2015, reducing travel time between Thinggan Nyenaung and Kawkareik from three hours to 45 minutes.
 Construction on the section had begun in 2012.
 On the same day, a foundation stone laying ceremony was held at Myawaddy, Myanmar to mark the beginning of construction of the Myanmar-Thailand Friendship Bridge No.2 that will link Mae Sot, Thailand with Myawaddy.

 Ein Du-Thaton section

-In February 2017, Myanmar approved a proposal from the Thai government permitting the latter to upgrade a 68 km section of the road between Thaton in Mon State and Ein Du in Kayin State.
-The upgrade will be financed by Thailand at a cost of US$51 million.
+In February 2017, Myanmar approved a proposal from the Thai government permitting the latter to widen a 68 km section of the road between Thaton in Mon State and Ein Du in Kayin State.
+The widening will be financed by Thailand at a cost of US$51 million.
 Under the project, the road will be widened and its surface improved.
 Myanmar also requested Thailand to assist in the development of other sections of the highway.